 Community and Public Services Committee of Council serves as the Selection Committee for the City of Edmonton Youth Council.
 It is anticipated that selection processes will take place on the following dates (TBD 2019).

 Tuesday April 30: Applications Open

-Sunday June 2: Applications Committee Member & Youth At Large Close (the application deadline has been extended from June 2nd to June 9th)
+Sunday June 9: Applications Committee Member & Youth At Large Close (the application deadline has been extended from June 2nd to June 9th)

 June 5-26: Short Listing Applicants